adamchainz/django-mysql/README.rst

 What kind of features?
 ----------------------

-Here's a short list of what's inside:
+Includes:

 * ``QuerySet`` extensions - 'smart' iteration, ``approx_count`` for quick
   estimates of ``count()``, quick ``pt-visual-explain`` of the underlying query
+* Model fields for storing lists and sets in comma-separated strings, with the ability to query them
+* ORM expressions for MySQL-specific functions
-* Handler - quicker reads using MySQL's built-in NoSQL API
+* Handler API for quicker-than-SQL reads using the 'NoSQL' HANDLER commands
 * Status variable inspection and utility methods
-* User locks - use MySQL as a locking server between your servers
+* Named locks for easy locking of e.g. external resources

 To see them all, check out the exposition at http://django-mysql.readthedocs.org/en/latest/exposition.html .